 Today, March 25th, the Department of Health and Human Services is on the scene of an Ammonia leak in Greenwood, South Carolina.
 Upon finding the leak and determining how large it was a half-mile radius was evacuated for precaution.
 Local citizens were awoken by police alerts on their phone and at their door to evacuate the area at two this morning.
 Later that morning police and firefighters walked through the affected areas taking samples to ensure that the air quality had returned to normal.
 The all clear was given this morning as well.
 Luckily, this leak was handled correctly.

 While the exact cause of the leak has not been released I did find that it came from a food processing plant known as Carolina Pride Foods.
-(Their website can be found by clicking here.)
 This plant is a meat processing and manufacturing center.
 In the past I have toured a few meat processing plants and just as anyone would assume, they need to be refrigerated as well as have a freezer section.
 Heck, it’s so cold there you have to wear jackets, mittens, and hoods just to walk around for any matter of time.
 Using R-717 as their main refrigerant logically makes sense due to the energy efficiency.
 (In fact you’ll see these used in most industrial applications like this.)

 Luckily, with this leak in South Carolina there were no fatalities.
 However, this latest incident was very familiar to a leak at an ice rink that occurred in Canada towards the end of 2017.
 A leak occurred and a large radius was evacuated just like in today’s story.
 The difference though was that proper precautions were not taken in Canada and it resulted in three fatalities.
 This tragic event has caused a lot of business owners and contractors to reconsider using Ammonia in future applications.
-I wrote a story about this event that can be found by clicking here.
+I wrote a story about this event.

 While today’s event ended well and with no injuries I still am quite skeptical on the reasonable application of R-717.
 If this stuff leaks, which all systems will at some point, then disaster can occur.
 Today Ammonia seems to have a monopoly on industrial refrigeration and a fair slice of the market on ice rinks especially over in the European Union.
 Here’s the thing though, even with it’s danger and risk to public safety the R-717 market isn’t expected to shrink over the next few years.
 In fact, just the opposite.
 With all of the pressure around the world to phase out or phase down Ozone depleting or high Global Warming Potential refrigerants the industry has only two options to turn two: HFO refrigerants from Chemours and Honeywell or Hydrocarbons such as Ammonia.